Let's find out together the 5 most romantic villages in North Sardinia, perfect for a hand-in-hand trip from East to West, from mountains to sea.

-4. Poltu Quatu
+4. Second stage, Poltu Quatu

 From the village you can easily reach the most beautiful beaches of the Costa Smeralda, including Capriccioli, cale Pitrizza and cale di Vope and Liscia di Vacca.
-The center of the village is represented by a central square and the port Marina dell'Orso.
+The center of the village is represented by a central square and the harbor Marina dell'Orso.
 Poltu Quatu is ideal for a romantic walk between nature and entertainment.

-3. San Pantaleo
+3. Third stage, San Pantaleo

 The village today preserves all the charm of its medieval past and offers a breathtaking view of the Gulf of Asinara.
 The main square of the village, Piazza del Duomo, overlooks the sea and here there are other beautiful buildings, such as the Palazzo dei Doria and the Church of Santa Maria delle Grazie.
-Nothing more romantic for a trip out of town between history and breathtaking landscapes.
+Nothing more romantic than this for a trip out of town between history and breathtaking landscapes.